-The mission of The Schott Foundation for Public Education is to develop and strengthen a broad-based and representative movement to achieve fully resourced, quality preK-12 public education.
+To develop and strengthen a broad-based and representative movement to achieve fully resourced, quality PreK-12 public education.

 Every day, hundreds of thousands of children in the United States attend dilapidated public schools with overcrowded classrooms, and outdated text books and materials.
 They are frequently denied access to quality teaching as well.
 At the Schott Foundation, we believe that quality public education is a mainstay of our democracy.
 Quality public education provides not only the route out of poverty, but can dismantle structural racism and transform young lives.
 This conviction drives Schott’s grant-making strategy, which seeks to ensure fairness, opportunity and access to high quality public schools for all children.

 The Schott Foundation supports grantees working toward state-wide high quality education for all, paying particular attention to the most vulnerable students.
 Specifically, The Schott Foundation provides and promotes grant-making, convenings, strategic planning and donor collaboration to:

 Since 1991, The Schott Foundation has created significant impact by carefully thought out strategy and a clear idea of what the win will be.
 Some recent Schott grantee accomplishments include: